Disable insert mode on Apple Magic Keyboard & Windows

 5. The setup process for Google Home devices is much more pleasant.
 It doesn’t require you to disconnect from your wifi and connect to the device.

-AIDS/LifeCycle (ALC) 2013 – the experience & a recap of the ride
+AIDS/LifeCycle (ALC) 2013 – Experience & A Recap of the Ride

-When I first read about AIDS/LifeCycle (ALC), a 7-day, 545-mile bike ride from San Francisco to Los Angeles, it immediately appealed to me.
-I was eligible for a one-month sabbatical but wasn’t sure I’d be able to take time off in June because of a high-priority project with a launch date of June 11, 2013.
-I was thrilled my sabbatical request was approved in December 2012.
+When I first read about AIDS/LifeCycle (ALC)—a 7-day, 545-mile bike ride from San Francisco to Los Angeles—it immediately appealed to me.
+Combining a physical challenge with raising funds for such an important cause was inspiring.
+I was eligible for a one-month sabbatical from work at the time, but a high-priority project launching on June 11, 2013, made me unsure if I could commit.
+When my sabbatical request was approved in December 2012, I was thrilled.

 Seattle friends from Team of One - ALC 2013